Stopping Smoking Through Vulgarity

 Surely, someone who wants to stop smoking wishes to be free of nicotine in any shape or form.
 In this case, is so-called nicotine replacement the best that can be offered, or is it second best?
 Why should anyone have to settle for second best?
 The fact that smoking substitutes are offered at all merely reinforces the fear that smokers already suffer: the prospect of never smoking again is almost too much to contemplate.

-You don’t need ‘products’, let along nicotine-containing ones, to stop smoking.
+You don’t need any kind of product, let alone a nicotine-containing one, to stop smoking.
 You just need to understand why you’re in such a pickle in the first place.
 Or, as shown by Gerry Taggart, you need a different mindset.
 Then quitting will be easy.

 Text © Gabriel Symonds